metablaster/WindowsFirewallRuleset/README.md

     `CTRL + C` on your keyboard and restart PowerShell console.

-13. Follow prompt output, (ex. hit enter to accept default action), it will take at least 15 minutes of your attention.
+13. Follow prompt output, (ex. hit enter to accept default action), it will take some 15 minutes of your attention.

 14. If you encounter errors, you can either ignore errors or update script that produced the error then re-run that specific script once again later.